Catholic Community, Culture and Caring Initiatives

 Online Reporting Tool: The online reporting tool is now available board-wide and has proven useful.
 It can be found on every school website and is intended for Dufferin-Peel students to report bullying incidents and negative behaviours impacting the school community.

 CCCC School Climate Survey: Catholic Community, Culture and Caring (CCCC) School Climate Survey is administered every two years to elementary and secondary students.
-The survey will be administered during the 2016-2017 school year.
 The results help us to determine areas of planning focus with regards to safety, well-being, equity and inclusivity in our school communities.

 CCCC School Climate Teams: School teams have been developed in response to our Catholic Board Learning Plan’s call to create safe, inclusive, caring environments.
 These teams share and develop safe school strategies based on the results from the School Climate surveys, Ontario Catholic School Graduate Expectations and Virtues program.

 School Safety Planning: The School Safety Committee is a group of community partners working together to increase safety in the Region of Peel.
 Traffic congestion continues to increase in our communities; health and safety of our students are paramount concerns in these times.
 Dufferin-Peel has worked with a variety of community partners such as Peel Regional Police, Peel District School Board, Peel Health, Bike Brampton, to promote walking and biking to school with continued momentum.
 The benefits of walking and physical activity is positively linked to physical and mental health, as well as academic performance.
 A series of three short videos have been created through this partnership to support the work our schools are doing in helping parents understand the importance of using Kiss’n Ride safely, reducing traffic congestion and finding alternative ways of getting to school.
-Join us in the upcoming WINTER WALK DAY on February 1, 2017
+Equity in Pedagogy Workshop Series:

 This three-part workshop series addresses a variety of issues related to diversity, equity and inclusion within the context of creating Catholic conditions for learning.
 Participants are challenged to re-think the manner in which they deliver curriculum, address student needs and respond to our diverse communities.
 The series aims to create a safe and inclusive space where participants come together as a professional learning community.
 Through inquiry based learning, staff have an opportunity to dialogue, share, learn and develop strategies to address current issues and topics surrounding equity and inclusivity within our DPCDSB community.